bootdotdev/curriculum/README.md

 Feel free to browse the curricula above and reach out if you're interested in authoring one of the yet-to-be-released courses (the ones without links).
 We are always looking to hire talented authors to help us create high-quality content.

+More info on authorship and how to [contact us can be found here](https://blog.boot.dev/create-a-course/).

 ## Philosophy

 You can read about our [approach to learning here](https://blog.boot.dev/about/).